Hombow/Wall-Fall/First Campaign/Contracts/Vault of Fury.md

       * many of the items in these room are missing and the room seems semi-torn apart.
 1. When the rat is found and the party solves the puzzle, the vault door opens and reveals a medium sized cavern with lots of a light and fauna
   * The floor is also covered in rats but it there are so many it seems like the floor is moving
-    * there is nearly 2000 rats
+    * there is nearly 1100 rats
+    18 gold
   * In the center is a pedestal with a flute on it
 1. when they open the door, loads of rats come out and they can notice that they have a golden shimmer. **Roll Initiative**
 1. If they try to hurt any rats, 3 swarms will arise and attack them.